Roman von Ungern-Sternberg: Early life

 Nikolai Robert Maximilian Freiherr von Ungern-Sternberg was born in Graz, Austria, on to a noble Baltic German family.
 The Ungern-Sternberg family had settled in present-day Estonia during the Middle Ages.
 Ungern-Sternberg's first language was German, but he became fluent in French, Russian, English and Estonian.
 His mother was a German noblewoman, Sophie Charlotte von Wimpffen, later Sophie Charlotte von Ungern-Sternberg.
 His father was Theodor Leonhard Rudolph Freiherr von Ungern-Sternberg (1857–1918).
 He also had Hungarian roots and claimed descent from Batu Khan, Genghis Khan's grandson, which played a role in his dream of reviving the Mongol Empire.

 In 1888 his family moved to Reval (Tallinn), the capital of the Governorate of Estonia in the Russian Empire.
 His parents divorced in 1891.
 In 1894 his mother married the Baltic-German nobleman Oskar Anselm Hermann Freiherr von Hoyningen-Huene.
 Ungern-Sternberg grew up in the Governorate, with his home being the Hoyningen-Huene estate at Jerwakant (modern Järvakandi, Estonia), deep in the forests, about 40 mi from Reval.
 In the summer, Ungern-Sternberg lived on the Baltic island of Dagö (now Hiiumaa), which he liked to boast had belonged to his family for over 200 years.

 As a boy, Ungern-Sternberg was noted for being such a ferocious bully that even the other bullies feared him and several parents forbade their children from playing with him as he was a "terror".
-Ungern was well known for his love of torturing animals, and at the age of 12 he tried to strangle to death his cousin's pet owl for no particularly good reason other than his cruelty towards animals.
+Ungern was well known for his love of torturing animals, and at the age of 12 he tried to strangle to death his cousin's pet owl.
 Ungern-Sternberg had extreme pride in his ancient, aristocratic family and later wrote that his family had over the centuries "never taken orders from the working classes" and it was outrageous that "dirty workers who've never had any servants of their own, but still think they can command" should have any say in the ruling of the vast Russian Empire.